mumez/Historia/doc/Tutorial.md

 - `HsValueChanged` is a base class for events that represent changes to a model's value.
 - The `slots` can be used to define additional data required for the event.
 In most cases, no additional data is needed, because superclass already defines slots for holding typical event values such as context, arguments, and user-id.

-After defining event class, you need to explicitly register it.
-Without this, event serializer/deserializer won't work.
-So please do it in Playground.
+After defining the event class, you must explicitly register it to ensure the event serializer and deserializer function correctly.
+Without registration, the framework cannot process the event.
+You can register the event in the Playground as follows:

 ```Smalltalk
 HtBankAccountBalanceChanged register